suzybee1987/ms1-ali-shiatsu/README.md

   - I want to click the navigation links to be taken to the correct section and also back to home for a better user experience.
   - I want the page to be in a predictable layout so that I can navigate it easily.
   - I want to see a map of the location so that I can determine how close it is to my location and navigate there easily.
+  - I want to easily understand the main purpose of the site and learn more about the business.
+  - I want to see testimonials to understand what previous users think of them and see if they are trusted.

 - As a user returning to the site:
   - I want to be able to access the site easily on my chosen device